Archaeology, University of Birmingham

 I completed my MA degree in Archaeology, also at the University of Birmingham, graduating with Distinction in 2018.
 My research led me to a more niche category of Iron Age site in Britain: 'marsh-forts', which culminated in my Master's thesis on the subject of these (supervised by Prof. H. Chapman), investigating their morphology, location and function to assess how distinct they are as a type of site.
 This subject is then the focus of my continued research.

-Following a recent break from academic study, working as a Field Archaeologist for Headland Archaeology, I have now returned to the University of Birmingham to complete a PhD focused on Iron Age marshforts (supervised by Prof. H. Chapman and Dr. David Smith; funded by M4C).
+Following a break from academic study, working as a Field Archaeologist for Headland Archaeology, I returned to the University of Birmingham to complete a PhD focused on Iron Age marshforts and site classification (supervised by Prof. H. Chapman and Dr. David Smith; funded by M4C).

 2020 – Midlands4Cities AHRC Doctoral Studentship Award